ccarney16/pterodactyl-containers/README.md

 * *storage/*: Laravel storage, contains cache, logs, and files that need to be writable to the panel.
 * *cache/*: configuration cache for the panel.

-><sup>It is recommend to create a directory mount for this, but isnt required.</sup>
+><small>It is recommend to create a directory mount for this, but isnt required.</small>

 ## Updating